fintech80TSG/chengdu80-preliminary-contest/operation-manual/develops-and-backup.md

 ![](../.gitbook/assets/image%20%2865%29.png)

 1. Choose **Add Tag** to add tags to your snapshot.
-For each tag, provide a tag key and a tag value.
+For each tag, provide a tag key and a tag value（Name_account is your AccountName like chengdu80final-team 1）.
 2. Choose **Create Snapshot**.

 | Key | Value |